jbottum/t5pat/langchain_markdown12.md

 To verify the installation, you can run pip --version or pip3 --version to check if pip is installed correctly and display its version.

+That's it!
+You should now have pip installed on your system.

 ## Step 1 - Installing dependencies for the models (#step1)

 After installing the software above, you will need to install the dependencies.
-From the terminal, please run the commands below:
+From the terminal, please run the commands below

 ```
 pip install transformers